 Homemade fudge freezes wonderfully.
 Store it in a freezer safe container with parchment paper between layers.
 Thaw overnight in the fridge or on the counter top for a couple of hours.

 This recipe does not require a candy thermometer!
-Boil the butter, sugar and cream for 5 minutes, blend well with the other ingredients and you’ll get fudge with the perfect sweet taste and consistency.
+Boil the butter, sugar and cream for a full 5 minutes, blend well with the other ingredients and you’ll get fudge with the perfect sweet taste and consistency.

 More Fudge Recipes